 What is the impact vision statement of the documentary?

 88 Days a Slave sheds a light on a national issue of exploitation and unethical use of internationals wishing to extend their visa through farm work.
 Our goal is to ignite change in these regions where the exploitation and mistreatment and unsafe working environment is taking place.
-The desired result is for farms to comply with new and stricter regulations that provide farm workers with a fair and safe stay.
+The desired result is for employers to comply with new and stricter regulations that provide farm workers with a fair and safe stay.

 What outcomes does the project hope to achieve from making this documentary?